 The Women’s Clinic provides you with access to safe, discreet and respectful options to terminate an unplanned and unwanted pregnancy.

-To be seen in the clinic you should be referred by a primary health-care provider (family doctor, nurse practitioner, public health nurse) after an ultrasound is completed to determine how many weeks you have been pregnant.
-If you do not have a primary health-care provider, or if you have been unable to book a timely appointment with your primary health-care provider, you can contact the Women's Clinic directly at 613-549-6666 extension 2423 to book an appointment.
+To be seen in the clinic you may be referred by a primary health-care provider (family doctor, nurse practitioner, public health nurse) after an ultrasound is completed to determine how many weeks you have been pregnant.
+If you do not have a primary health-care provider, or if you have been unable to book a timely appointment with your primary health-care provider, you can contact the Women's Clinic directly at 613-548-2423 to book an appointment.
 The receptionist will also work to arrange an ultrasound on your behalf once you have reached five and a half weeks of pregnancy based on your last menstrual period.

 The clinic is located on the first floor of the hospital's Dietary wing.
 If you plan to enter the hospital through the main entrance off of Stuart Street, please click here for a map that will help you find the Dietary wing.
 All services in the clinic are covered by the Ontario Health Insurance Plan, so there is no cost for you to be seen in the clinic.

 The Women's Clinic offers two procedures that can be used depending on how far you are into your pregnancy.
 They are:

 - Medical termination - if you are less than nine weeks pregnant, you may opt for a medical termination.
 This procedure requires two appointments one week apart.
 The first appointment you will be given medication at the clinic and they will also send you home with a second medication along with instructions for when you take it.
 You will then return to the clinic one week later for follow up.
 You must meet certain medical requirements to be a candidate for the medical termination.